c-costello/data-structures-and-algorithms/Challenges/find-maximum-value-binary-tree/FindMaxApp/README.md

 	- Create the method GetMaximumValue that takes in a tree.
 Overload the method so it can also take in a root and the max value.
 	- Define int maxValue to be the minimum possible value, in case there are negative numbers.
 	- If the root of the tree is greater than the maxValue, set maxValue equal to the value of root.
-	- Using recursion, traverse through each node, checking maxValue against the nodes value.
+	- Using recursion, and passing it the MaxValue, traverse through each node, checking maxValue against the nodes value and returning the MaxValue.
 	- Return the max value

 ## Solution